intrinio/java-sdk/docs/CompanyApi.md

     CompanyApi companyApi = new CompanyApi();

-    String identifier = "AAPL"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID) LocalDate filedAfter = null; // LocalDate | Filed on or after this date LocalDate filedBefore = null; // LocalDate | Filed on or before this date Boolean reportedOnly = false; // Boolean | Only as-reported fundamentals Integer fiscalYear = null; // Integer | Only for the given fiscal year String statementCode = null; // String | Only of the given statement code String type = null; // String | Only of the given type LocalDate startDate = null; // LocalDate | Only on or after the given date LocalDate endDate = null; // LocalDate | Only on or before the given date Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call
+    String identifier = "AAPL"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID) LocalDate filedAfter = LocalDate.now(); // LocalDate | Filed on or after this date LocalDate filedBefore = LocalDate.now(); // LocalDate | Filed on or before this date Boolean reportedOnly = false; // Boolean | Only as-reported fundamentals Integer fiscalYear = null; // Integer | Only for the given fiscal year String statementCode = null; // String | Only of the given statement code String type = null; // String | Only of the given type LocalDate startDate = LocalDate.now(); // LocalDate | Only on or after the given date LocalDate endDate = LocalDate.now(); // LocalDate | Only on or before the given date Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call